-- On A monthly basis; and - At any time there has been a significant change, as defined by RUHS-BH, in the CONTRACTOR's operations that would affect the adequacy capacity of services, including the following: - 1.
+- At the time it enters into this Contract with the COUNTY; - On a monthly basis; and - At any time there has been a significant change, as defined by RUHS-BH, in the Provider's operations that would affect the adequacy capacity of services, including the following: - 1.
 A decrease of twenty-five percent (25%) or more in services or providers available to beneficiaries; - 2.
 Changes in benefits; - 3.
 Changes in geographic service area; and - 4.
-Details regarding the change and CONTRACTOR's plans to ensure beneficiaries continue to have access to adequate services and providers
+Details regarding the change and CONTRACTOR's plans to ensure beneficiaries continue to have access to adequate services and providers - Providers shall be held accountable for adhering to this reporting requirement.
+Compliance shall be tracked and reported on monitoring reports.